static-web-server/static-web-server/docs/content/features/logging.md

     --log-level "trace"
 ```

+> Note: The log format is not well defined and is subject to change.

 ## Log Remote Addresses

 SWS provides *Remote Address (IP)* logging for every request via an `INFO` log level.